ValeriiR/camera-tracker/README.md

 ## Run application

-Open console in workspaceFolder folder
+Open console terminal in root folder

 Run `npm install` if you run application for a first time

 Run `npx json-server --watch db.json` to run server

+Open new console terminal in root folder

 Run `npm start` to run application